jeremytammik/tbc/a/1973_estorage_rm.md

 - A schema is universal

 You can get into as nice mess by violating any of these principles.
-To be more precise, they cannot be biolated, but people still try to, and then things get unpleasant.
+To be more precise, they cannot be violated, but people sometimes still inadvertently try to, and then things get unpleasant.

-A new obvious step came up in the following extensive discussion on [not able to delete extensible storage schema](https://forums.autodesk.com/t5/revit-api-forum/not-able-to-delete-extensible-storage-schema/m-p/11541801):
+A new aspect came up in the following extensive discussion on [not able to delete extensible storage schema](https://forums.autodesk.com/t5/revit-api-forum/not-able-to-delete-extensible-storage-schema/m-p/11541801):

 - The [`ExtensibleStorage.Schema` version of `EraseSchemaAndAllEntities` erasing `Schema` from all open documents had been deprecated and removed](https://www.revitapidocs.com/2023/80983aac-0cca-c211-1c7b-b5350624f046.htm)
   &ndash;
   the [Document.EraseSchemaAndAllEntities](https://www.revitapidocs.com/2023/50debcb0-3c4f-b32b-2edb-8a6ef7b4bf8d.htm) method
 should be used instead
-  &ndash; maybe in earlier releases as well
+  &ndash; maybe in earlier releases as well...

 Here is an edited version of the conversation:

-**Question:: I'm trying to put together a command to erase Extensible Storage (ES) data and the corresponding Schemas for our addin in case if unwanted by the users or corrupt.
+**Question:** I'm trying to put together a command to erase Extensible Storage (ES) data and the corresponding Schemas for our addin in case if unwanted by the users or corrupt.
 I had no luck so far.

 After the ES data has been written to the file it won't go away.
 I am being able to delete the DataStorage elements with no troubles, but the schemas keep popping up after erasing them.